mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 It’s cold and very big but quite tranquil.
 What is your name?
 We are are the Weean we have no name, we are all the same.
 That must be hard at xmas
-Mark and others laugh and smile.
+(Mark and others laugh and smile.)
-It is it sure is.
+It is.
+It sure is.

 ![](./Pictures/2019-05-15-alien_feedback_3.png){width=90%}